unraid/docs/docs/unraid-os/manual/shares/network-access.md

 For example, you may configure a `movies` share on your Unraid server to request a valid username and password, just to read data from that share.
 You can also make it public, which requires no user credentials.

 When you select an existing share on the **Shares** tab the share settings display.
-Here you can find a security section that enables you to control access to the share, for each of the protocols [you have enabled](./access-permissions.md).
+Here, you can find a security section that enables you to control access to the share, for each of the protocols [you have enabled](#access-permissions-at-share-level).

 The **Security** setting has the following options: